slbsh/iterlist/README.md

 ```

 ## Why would I want to use `IterList`?
-Short answer? *idk honestly.*
+Short answer? *idk honestly.* You prob don't.
 Long answer:
 - You're iterating over a list, and are removing/inserting elements as you go.
-- You want to have multiple independant cursors on the same list.
+- You want to have multiple independent cursors on the same list.
 - You need an iterator that you can move around in and modify.

 ## Why wouldn't I want to use `IterList`?
 Pretty much any other case. (*lol*)
-It has all the disadvantages of a doubly linked list, and is even slower at many front/back operations.
+It has all the disadvantages of a doubly linked list, and is MUCH slower at many front/back operations.
 Instead of pointers to front and back, `IterList` keeps the cursor and it's index.
 Meaning O(1) operations work only around the cursor.